bytefire/mean-torrent-client/README.md

-bit-torrent-client
+mean-torrent-client
 ==================

-BitTorrent client in C (under construction)
+A selfish BitTorrent client in C (under construction)